The Next American Revolution

 But behind every sunrise is a sunset.
 As Ronald Reagan warned thirty years ago, when the “Reagan Revolution” temporarily restored our nation’s course toward Liberty, “Freedom is never more than one generation away from extinction.
 We didn’t pass it on to our children in the bloodstream.
 It must be fought for, protected, and handed on for them to do the same, or one day we will spend our sunset years telling our children and our children’s children what it was once like in the United States when men were free.”

 Make no mistake; there are formidable obstacles to the restoration of Liberty.
 The most daunting of these impediments is complacency, the result of either a false sense of comfort, institutionalized ignorance or both.
 The votes of some 43 percent of Americans have already been co-opted Barack Obama socialist programs and policies.
-Nonetheless, I still believe that the ballot box is a viable alternative to the bullet box at this juncture.
+Nonetheless, the ballot box is a far more preferable alternative to the bullet box.
 Every effort to work within what remains of our Constitution’s framework to restore its Rule of Law, as outlined in The Patriot Declaration must be exhausted.

 If the 2012 election cycle does not provide sufficient momentum toward the goal of restored Liberty, there are substantial measures of civil disobedience that can ratchet up the pressure – measures which will find support among true conservatives in both the House and Senate.